opentext/appworks-js/README.md

 - <b>shared</b>: a boolean flag. when set, the file will be downloaded to a shared container where it may be accessed by third party applications

+This method passes a <a href="https://cordova.apache.org/docs/en/3.0.0/cordova/file/fileentry/fileentry.html">FileEntry</a>
+object to your success callback.
+See <a href="https://cordova.apache.org/docs/en/3.0.0/cordova/file/file.html">Apache Cordova Documentation</a>
+for more information.
 ##### Example:

 ````js